-- If a member of staff is informed by a girl under 18 that an act of FGM has been carried out on her, or a member of staff observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18, and they have no reason to believe the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth, the member of staff should personally make a report to the police force in which the girl resides by calling 101.
+- FGM is internationally recognised as a violation of human rights of girls and women.
+Female Genital Mutilation (FGM) is illegal in England and Wales under the FGM Act (2003).
+It is a form of child abuse and violence against women.
+A mandatory reporting duty requires all staff to report 'known' cases of FGM in under 18s, which are identified in the course of their professional work, to the police11. - The duty applies to all persons in our school.
+The duty applies to the individual who becomes aware of the case to make a report.
+It should not be transferred to the Designated Safeguarding Lead; however, the DSL should be informed. - If a member of staff is informed by a girl under 18 that an act of FGM has been carried out on her, or a member of staff observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18, and they have no reason to believe the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth, the member of staff should personally make a report to the police force in which the girl resides by calling 101.
 The report should be made by the close of the next working day. - Sidmouth College staff are trained to be aware of risk indicators of FGM identified in this section of the Appendix.
-Concerns about FGM outside of the mandatory reporting duty should be reported as per our College's child protection procedures.
+Concerns about FGM outside of the mandatory reporting duty should be reported as per our school's child protection procedures.
 Staff should be particularly alert to suspicions or concerns expressed by female pupils about going on a long holiday during the summer vacation period.
 There should also be consideration of potential risk to other girls in the family and practicing community. - Where there is a risk to life or likelihood of serious immediate harm the teacher should report the case immediately to the police, including dialling 999 if appropriate. - There are no circumstances in which any member of staff should examine a girl.